 I wasn’t surprised when the man then went full Elizabeth Warren, saying ‘But people will die!’
 I countered by pointing out that, while roughly 30,000 people do die annually in America every year from guns, with each death being a tragedy, a CDC study showed that guns were used defensively an average of a million times, which means a lot more lives saved than lost.

 This is a favorite of the left: “It will save even one life, we have to do it, and if you don’t agree, you’re a racist, hater murderer!”
 It’s a nonsense argument.
-Were anyone serious about such foolishness, there would be no motor vehicles, no airplanes, no power tools, no use of fire, no kitchen knives and more, all of which virtually all of which kill more than firearms, acknowledging, of course, that inanimate objects “kill” no one.
+Were anyone serious about such foolishness, there would be no motor vehicles, no airplanes, no power tools, no use of fire, no kitchen knives and more, virtually all of which kill more than firearms, acknowledging, of course, that inanimate objects “kill” no one.
 Human beings do.

 Because I had a fact-based answer for everything and didn’t seem moved by the plight of people dying, preferring to focus on larger societal benefits, the man then did to me what all Progressives do when cornered — he tried to attack.
 ‘You work for the NRA or some gun manufacturer, right?’